 Chiari malformation is a condition in which brain tissue extends into your spinal canal.
 It occurs when part of your skull is abnormally small or misshapen, pressing on your brain and forcing it downward.
 Chiari malformation is uncommon, but increased use of imaging tests has led to more frequent diagnoses.

-Doctors categorize Chiari malformation into three types, depending on the anatomy of the brain tissue that is displaced into the spinal canal, and whether developmental abnormalities of the brain or spine are present.
+Chiari malformations are categorized into three types, depending on the anatomy of the brain tissue that is displaced into the spinal canal, and whether developmental abnormalities of the brain or spine are present.